Photo

 What is a Jackhole?

-8. over 2 years ago on Frazz
+8. almost 3 years ago on Frazz

 (Continued from previous reply) You will notice that this passage does not state that God created the Sun and the Moon on the fourth day (they had been there all along), only that he made them to appear.
 Next came the creation of animal life, in the waters, in the air, and on the land.
 Then, finally, after everything else, the creation of Man.